Parents of Transgender Children Help

 - If my child is really transgender, what should I do?

-Family Issues that may arise
+Family Issues that may arise for Parents of Transgender Children

 - Conflict within the family.
 Not all spouses come to acceptance at the same time or same level.
 Siblings may not be accepting.